Seasickness Can Really Ruin Your Phuket Dive Trip

 We use dimenhydrinate tablets and as mentioned before they’re available free of charge on the boat.
 They do cause drowsiness in some individuals but are relatively side effect free but it’s a good idea to check with your doctor.

-Ginger sweets/tablets or ginger tea work fairly well if you want to stick to a more natural remedy and have no side effects at all and for that reason we would recommend giving them a go.
+Ginger sweets/tablets or ginger tea work fairly well if you want to stick to a more natural remedy.
+They have no side effects at all and for that reason we would recommend giving them a go.

 If somebody suggests sacrificing snails and praying to the baked bean god of Saturn then congratulations!
 You’re friends with either a witch doctor or a lunatic and needless to say it’s not gonna work.

-Acupressure wrist bands possibly work but it’s not something we have great faith in and so will remain firmly in the dubious column.
+Acupressure wrist bands possibly work.
+It’s not something we have great faith in and so will remain firmly in the dubious column.

 Do Try To Dive